 In addition to several years in private practice, Sue also worked as an Assistant Ohio Attorney General in the Workers’ Compensation Section.

-Sue regularly writes and presents on topics related to workers’ compensation.
+Sue regularly writes and presents on topics related to workers’ compensation and OSHA.
 Her programs are presented at various safety council meetings, continuing education seminars and for internal client education and training events.

 Cost control on workers' comp claims